Gated Linear Attention Transformers with Hardware-Efficient Training: Background: Linear Attention

-Although various kernels have been explored~\citep{kasai-etal-2021-finetuning,peng2021random,choromanski2020rethinking}, recent work \citep{mao-2022-fine,sun2023retentive} has found that a linear kernel (i.e., setting $\phi$ to be the identity) works well in practice. \citet{qin2022devil} further find that the normalizer $\vz_t$ can result in instabilities and suggest removing $\vz_t$ and instead apply normalization in the output layer.
-This results in an (unnormalized) linear attention Transformer with the following update equation,
+Although various kernels have been explored~\citep{kasai-etal-2021-finetuning,peng2021random}, recent work has found that a linear kernel (i.e., setting $\phi$ to be the identity) without a normalizer works well in practice \cite{sun2023retentive}.
+This results in an (unnormalized) linear attention layer with the following update equation,